camunda-community-hub/camunda-8-helm-profiles/azure/README.md

         "extensions": {}
        }

 2. Make sure you are authenticated.
 If you don't already have one, you'll need to sign up for a new Azure Account.
 Then, run the following command and then follow the instructions to authenticate via your browser.

        $ az login

 > **Tip** If you or your company uses SSO to sign in to Microsoft, first, open a browser and sign in
 > to your Azure/Microsoft account.
 Then try doing the `az login` command again.

+3. Go into one of the profiles inside this `azure` folder and use the `Makefile` to create a AKS cluster.

+e.g. `cd` into the `ingress/nginx/tls` directory and see the [README.md](ingress/nginx/tls/README.md) for more.